kundajelab/chipseq_pipeline/README.md

 $ kill_scr [SCR_NAME]
 ```

+## How to customize genome data installer?

+Please refer to the section `Installer for genome data` on [BDS pipeline programming](https://kundajelab.github.io/bds_pipeline_modules/programming.html).

 ## Usage cheat sheet

 For general use, use the following command line: (for SE data set)